josephlyu/covid19-uk-dashboard/data/reference/README.md

-Data as of *20 April 2021* for future references in case of API deprecation.
+Data as of *20 April 2021* (the latest update) for future references in case of API deprecation.